A Special Opportunity for Primary Care Teams

 This flexible menu was designed to support ongoing practice initiatives such as Patient Centered Medical Home, the Chronic Care Model, Integrated Behavioral Health, Integrated Oral Health, and others.

 As a PPCC participant you will have access to a robust practice support program provided at no financial cost to your organization.
 The support menu will include tailored education, data, tools, technical assistance, peer learning opportunities, and strategy coaching to help your team achieve your chosen goals.
 These supports will be delivered through an efficient combination of virtual and in-person learning activities that will allow your practice team to maximize learning and development while minimizing time spent offsite.

 An Experienced Support Team

-The PPCC Support Team is led by staff from the Virginia Center for Health Innovation (VCHI) with support from Community Health Solutions (CHS).
-These organizations bring extensive experience in supporting learning and development for primary care practice teams.
-They also offer substantial technical expertise in community data development and practice analytics.
-The PPCC Support Team will work directly with your team throughout the program.
+The PPCC Support Team was led by staff from the Virginia Center for Health Innovation (VCHI) with support from Community Health Solutions (CHS).

 The Potomac Primary Care Collaborative is sponsored by the Potomac Health Foundation.
 The Foundation serves the communities in eastern Prince William County, Virginia and adjacent communities in southeast Fairfax and north Stafford Counties.
 The Foundation makes grants to non-profit organizations to improve the health of the community by increasing access to primary health care for the medically underserved, reducing the incidence of preventable disease, and supporting innovation around emerging health needs.